 Chapter Resource Area/ Impact No Action Alternative Proposed Action Agency Modified Alternative 3.4 Surface Water Resources No change from the current condition.
 The primary impacts to surface water resources are changes in storm water management that are internal to the existing mine site.
 Additional fresh water would also be needed for processing that would be diverted from the existing water right on the Jefferson River.
 The recirculation of process water may reduce, but not eliminate, the use of the fresh water source.
 Same as the Proposed Action.
 3.5 Soils and Reclamation No change from the current condition.
 TSF-1 is currently reclaimed and vegetated.
 Safely accessible benches and roads in the Pit would be reclaimed as under the 2014 Operations and Reclamation Plan.
 Soils, vegetation, and previous reclamation would be disturbed during tailings removal and processing at TSF-1.
 Previously disturbed areas would be reclaimed concurrently with active tailings recovery.
 TSF-1 footprint would be returned to approximate original contour and reclaimed.
 The Pit would be partially infilled with tailings and a 50-acre surface would be reclaimed.
-Improved methods for reclamation of TSF-1 footprint and increased vegetation diversity at TSF-1 and Pit.
+Improved methods for reclamation of TSF-1 footprint and increased vegetation diversity at TSF-1.
 3.6 Vegetation The Pit would be revegetated under the 2014 Operations and Reclamation Plan.
 Benches and access roads would be capped with soil as necessary and seeded Vegetation would be removed from the entire 190-acre TSF-1 surface over 12 years.
 Areas readied for reclamation would be reseeded with a seed mix similar to the current species composition.
-Six acres of the previously reclaimed East Buttress Dump Extension would have all vegetation removed for Final vegetation diversity within TSF-1 and the Pit would increase.
-Seed mixes would be modified to include more forbs and shrubs, relative to grasses.
-Bareroot and containerized
+Six acres of the previously reclaimed East Buttress Dump Extension would have all vegetation removed for Final vegetation diversity within TSF-1 would increase.